-The Taung skull fossil site and the blue pools are renowned for the Taung skull found in the Buxton quarries.
-In July 2005, the World Heritage Committee declared the Taung skull fossil site an extension of the Sterkfontein fossil hominid site.
+The Taung Skull Fossil Site and Blue Pools are renowned for the Taung skull found in the Buxton quarries.
+In July 2005, the World Heritage Committee declared the Taung Skull Fossil Site an extension of the Sterkfontein Fossil Hominid Site.
 This region is popular with adventure-seekers - especially those who enjoy the 4x4 routes and hunting farms.